Azure Cosmos DB bulk executor library overview

 Azure Cosmos DB is a fast, flexible, and globally distributed database service that is designed to elastically scale out to support:

-- Large read and write throughputs (millions of operations per second).
+- Large read and write throughput (millions of operations per second).

 - Storing high volumes of (hundreds of terabytes, or even more) transactional and operational data with predictable millisecond latency.

-Currently, bulk executor library supports import and update operations and this library is supported by Azure Cosmos DB SQL API accounts only.
-See .NET and Java release notes for any updates to the library.
+Currently, bulk executor library supports import and update operations and this library is supported by Azure Cosmos DB SQL API and Gremlin API accounts only.

 Key features of the bulk executor library